Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Methodology

 \subsection{Generative-Contrastive Learning}

 Figure \ref{fig:GenContrasL} shows the main idea of our proposed generative-contrastive learning pipeline.
 Similar to most existing contrastive learning methods, we use an architecture with two encoder branches to compute a contrastive loss between the latent representations from each branch.
-The inputs to two branches are the voxel grid and the multi-view images of an identical 3D shape.
+The inputs to the two branches are the voxel grid and the multi-view images of an identical 3D shape.
 A generative decoder part is added to compute the reconstruction loss.
-The decoder is shared by two encoders and the two encoder branches are co-trained with the help of a switching scheme.
+The decoder is shared by two encoders and the two encoder branches are co-trained with the help of a switching approach.

 For contrastive learning methods, mode collapse is a big issue.
-Possible ways of dealing with it are adding additional blocks for encoder A, or stop gradient for encoder B and update its parameters in a momentum way slowly along with the updated parameters in encoder A. In our case, encoder A and B are already different network architectures thus the momentum method can not be applied, but we still managed to avoid model collapse successfully during the experiments.
-We attribute this success to two things: the reconstruction loss, and the switching scheme.
-The reconstruction loss has a strong supervision over the representational capacity of latent representations, while the switching scheme does the work of stopping gradient on random branch.
+Possible ways of dealing with it are adding additional blocks for encoder A, or stopping gradient for encoder B and updating its parameters in a momentum way slowly along with the updated parameters in encoder A. In our case, encoders A and B are already different network architectures thus the momentum method can not be applied, but we still managed to avoid model collapse successfully during the experiments.
+We attribute this success to two things: the reconstruction loss, and the switching approach.
+The reconstruction loss has a strong supervision over the representational capacity of latent representations, while the switching approach does the work of stopping the gradient on random branch.

 To further improve the latent representations, Variational Autoencoders (VAE) \cite{Kingma2019AnIT} are used instead of vanilla autoencoders.
 In a VAE, each input is mapped to a multivariate normal distribution around a point in the latent space, which makes a continuous latent space.
 A continuous latent space makes the smooth transition of 3D shapes possible with latent representations.
 The learned features are usually more smooth and meaningful.